-Our general and administrative expenses, such as repairs and maintenance, office and warehouse rent, general administration and marketing, are not impacted in the short term by variations in sales.
+Selling expenses also include our general and administrative expenses, such as repairs and maintenance, office and warehouse rent and general administration and marketing.
+These expenses are not impacted in the short term by variations in sales.
 We have, in the past, implemented a number of measures to control and reduce our costs in an economic downturn.

-Our personnel expenses, which represent a significant expense, includes wages, benefits and cash bonuses located at our airport concession locations.
+Our personnel expenses, which represent a significant expense, include wages, benefits and cash bonuses located at our airport concession locations.
 We expect personnel expense to grow proportionately with net sales.
 Factors that influence personnel expense include the terms of collective bargaining agreements, local minimum wage laws, the frequency and severity of workers' compensation claims and health care costs.
 Personnel expenses are comprised of fixed and variable components, such as bonuses, which are based on the performance of the business and/or personal goals.